onecommons/unfurl/docs/secrets.rst

 .. code-block:: YAML

   secrets:

+      # Include secrets from a file that will be automatically encrypted when committed to the repository:
+      +?include: secrets/secrets.yaml

       # include secrets from a file that will not be committed to the repository:
       +?include: local/secrets.yaml